-Secondary features of a machine component consist of features that typically assist with the assembly of components to one another.
+Secondary features of a machine component consist of elements that typically assist with the assembly of components to one another.
 These can include holes, threads, spigots, etc., and are generally available to the designer through menus in the software.
 The modification of these features may have some bearing on the design of the component but would not be considered as critical during analysis (they are, for the most part, removed during finite element analysis).

-For the more aesthetic components of a machine component such as molded covers, rubber fixtures, handles, or the parts of the assembly that consist of a more free-form or organic shape, a methodology called surface modeling is used.
+For the more aesthetic elements of a machine component such as molded covers, rubber fixtures, handles, or the parts of the assembly that consist of a more free-form or organic shape, a methodology called surface modeling is used.
 Surface modeling represents components with a technique called wireframe modeling.

 Applying material properties to the modeled component allows for the design simulation of the 3D model within the modeling software and the ability to see if the design conforms to currently valid standards (such as ANSI, DIN, ISO, AGMA, etc.).
-To ensure the design meets its product life parameters, the assembly interference checks can be performed to ensure that all components fit.
+To ensure the design meets its product-life parameters, the assembly interference checks can be performed to ensure that all components fit.

 Utilizing the advantages of 3D modeling and design can shorten the process of the prototyping design service.

 Even today, the keystone of a design is the manufacturing data pack, which consists of a 2D representation of the designed components, documentation, and assembly instructions.
 Utilizing the speed and simplicity of the latest modeling tools, it is possible to create a full parameterized and associative data pack.
 A 3D model that has well defined "mates" linking the faces, edges, or primary features will, by association, update its corresponding components automatically.